GrigoryGraborenko/neshny/README.md

 // glDispatchCompute(4, 4, 4);
 ```
 ### GPU entities and pipelines
+A `GPUEntity` manages the concept of an entity that lives and dies entirely in GPU memory.
+It is best used with a `Pipeline`, which is a wrapper around a call to a compute or render shader that modifies or renders the entity, and handles all the setup and initialization.
+You start by defining a plain old data data type with packing alignment of 1.
+Then you add each member to a metastuff definition.
+Then each tick you call `PipelineStage::ModifyEntity` with a compute shader that runs for each entity, modifies it, and can delete it as well.
 ``` C++
 #pragma pack(push)
 #pragma pack (1) // padding will break the GPU transfer if you don't have this